 Visualising networks of correspondence, mapping intellectual geographies, mining textual corpora: many modes of digital scholarship have special relevance to the problems and methods of the history of science, and the last few years have seen the launch of a number of new platforms and projects in this area.
 With contributions from projects around the UK, these two workshops will be an opportunity to share ideas, to reflect on what is being achieved and to consider what might be done next.

-The first workshop took place on Thursday, 28 September 2017, 9:30am-5pm at the History Faculty, University of Oxford [map].
+These workshops are held at the History Faculty, University of Oxford [map].

-We shall announce the date of the second workshop very soon.
-If you have any questions, please contact co-organiser Yelda Nasifoglu (email@example.com).
+If you have any questions, please contact co-organiser Yelda Nasifoglu (firstname.lastname@example.org).

 Image: René Descartes, Principia philosophiae (Amsterdam, 1644), ‘Cartesian network of vortices of celestial motion’, p.
 110. Bodleian Library Savile T 22.
 Edited in Photoshop by Yelda Nasifoglu.